burke-software/django-simple-import/README.md

 See example of customization [here](https://github.com/burke-software/django-sis/tree/master/templates/simple_import)

 ### Security
-I'm working on the assumtion you staff users are trusted.
+I'm working on the assumtion staff users are trusted.
 Only users with change permission to a field will see it as an option.
 But I have not spent much time looking for ways users could manipulate urls to run unauthorized imports.
 Feel free to contribute if this is a need you have.
 All import views do require admin "is staff" permission.